-Using 'kaizen' lean manufacturing to boost operational efficiency
+How 'kaizen' lean manufacturing helped this entrepreneur boost efficiency

 Read time: 4 minutes